Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning

 \subsubsection{Difference in Pruning Patterns}

-Pruning heatmaps (Fig.~\ref{fig:Adx_Fig_2}) reveal systematic differences between the methods.
+As shown in Figure~\ref{fig:Adx_Fig_2}, Pruning heatmaps reveal systematic differences between the methods.
 HIS-based pruning tends to remove heads primarily from the lower layers, producing an approximately bottom-up pattern consistent with its one-step gradient saliency.
 In contrast, HIES yields a more dispersed selection spanning lower, middle, and upper layers.
 We attribute this to the entropy-aware term, which leverages structural properties of the attention distribution (concentration vs.\ dispersion) in addition to gradient sensitivity, thereby promoting diversity across layers in pruning decisions.